saintybalboa/react-demo/docs/tutorial/1-setup.md

         watchContentBase: true
     },
     plugins: [
-        new webpack.HotModuleReplacementPlugin(), // Refreshes the html changes without reloading the page in browser new HtmlWebpackPlugin({
+        new webpack.HotModuleReplacementPlugin(), // Refresh html changes without reloading the page in browser new HtmlWebpackPlugin({
             templateContent: template('', [])
         })